 Kookmin Bank Co Ltd London Branch

 China CITIC Bank Corporation Limited London Branch

 Intesa Sanpaolo Private (Swiss Morval S.A) (c)

 - (a) Please note this list does not include previously EEA authorised firms (including former EEA Branches now authorised as Third Country Branches in the UK).

-- (b) This figure is made up of 26 new UK deposit-takers, 24 overseas branches/subsidiaries deposit-takers, and 4 banks authorised for ring-fencing purposes (not included in this table).
+- (b) This figure is made up of 30 new UK deposit-takers, 20 overseas branches/subsidiaries, and 4 banks authorised for ring-fencing purposes (not included in this table).

 - (c) This firm is no longer authorised.

 - (d) In January 2018, Tandem Money Limited acquired the entity previously named Harrods Bank Limited (‘HBL’) and changed HBL’s name to ‘Tandem Bank Limited’.
 The entity now known as Tandem Bank Limited has therefore been authorised since prior to 2010.
 However we include reference to Tandem Bank Limited in the list above because Tandem Money Limited was granted authorisation as a start-up bank in 2015.
 Tandem Money Limited no longer holds a deposit-taking permission.

 - (e) UBA Capital (Europe Limited) was authorised with restrictions but voluntarily cancelled.
 After this, UBA Capital (Europe Limited) re-applied and was authorised without restrictions.
 This entity is now known as United Bank for Africa (UK) Limited.